GlennAzx/League-Auto-Accept/README.md

 - **WinHTTP**: For HTTPS requests to LCU API
 - **Win32 API**: For GUI, system tray, and hotkey support
+- **Windows Resource Compiler**: For embedding custom application icon
 - **Standard Libraries**: C++17 STL for core functionality

-All dependencies are statically linked into a single executable.
+All dependencies are statically linked into a single executable with embedded resources.

 ## Project Structure